mangOH/mangOH/apps/ntag/README.md

 	type of ntag and not our NT3H2111_2211.

 * Starting up
   * Need an Android phone and download the "NTAG I2C Demo" app.
+Recently, NXP has added support for the iPhone at: https://apps.apple.com/us/app/nfc-taginfo-by-nxp/id1246143596
   * Format the tag - in the Android NTAG Demo app do Reset Tag, but be very careful to not create a password - it defaults if by accident you get to that screen (and then the tag is almost brick'ed).
 The Android Tagwriter also works - but a similar issue